refenv/cijoe/docs/source/packages/qemu/scripts/guest_initialize.rst

 * ``--system_image_name SYSTEM_IMAGE_NAME``

   Name of the system image.
-This will be overwritten if defined in the configuration file.
+This will overwrite any system image name defined in the configuration file.